sonic-net/SONiC/doc/BGP/BGP-route-aggregation-with-bbr-awareness.md

                 }

                 leaf as-set {
                     type boolean;
                     description "Set if include the AS set when advertising the aggregated address";
                 }

+                leaf aggregate-address-prefix-list {
+                    type string;
+                    description "The name of prefix list to append the aggregate address";
+                }

+                leaf contributing-address-prefix-list {
+                    type string;
+                    description "The name of prefix list to append the contributing addresses whose prefix length is greater and equal than the aggregate address";
+                }
             }
         }